I write about my love of cooking and trying out new recipes that come to me via family or an old cookbook.

 Conveying Love Through Cooking in the 1950s

 Women left the workforce and became homemakers.
-Refrigerators with freezers, percolators and stoves that ran on electricity entered the kitchens across America.
+Refrigerators with freezers, percolators, and stoves that ran on electricity entered the kitchens across America.
 There was a brand new style of cooking happening now that food could be kept for days on end.
-Gelatin was an “in” cooking product, Tupperware was used to store leftovers, frozen foods were becoming part of the normal shopping item.
-This lead to numerous ways to mix and match food to spice up the family event of eating.
+Gelatin was an “in” cooking product, Tupperware was used to store leftovers, and frozen foods were becoming part of the normal shopping item.
+This led to numerous ways to mix and match food to spice up the family event of eating.